tesa1/deeplearning-biology/README.md

 Wyeth Wasserman’s group have made a kind of [toolkit](https://github.com/yifeng-li/DECRES) (based on the Theano tutorials) for applying different kinds of deep learning architectures to cis-regulatory element (DNA stretches that can modulate the expression of a nearby gene) prediction.
 They use a specific “feature selection layer” in their nets to restrict the number of features in the models.
 This is implemented as an additional sparse one-to-one linear layer between the input layer and the first hidden layer of a multi-layer perceptron.

+**(2018) Deep learning sequence-based ab initio prediction of variant effects on expression and disease risk** [[paper](https://www.nature.com/articles/s41588-018-0160-6)]

+The so-called 'ExPecto paper'.
+The authors use a two-step model to predict the effect of genetic variants on gene expression.
+In the first step, the authors trained a convolutional neural network to model the 2002 epigenetic marks collected in ENCODE and ROADMAP consortium.
+In the second step, the authors trained a tissue-specific regularized linear model on the cis-regulatory region of the gene that is encoded by the first step convolutional neural network model.
+Then the effect of the variants on tissue-specific gene is calculated by the decrease in predicted gene expression through *in silico* mutagenesis.

 **(2018) Predicting Transcription Factor Binding Sites with Convolutional Kernel Networks** [[paper](https://ieeexplore.ieee.org/document/8325519)]